pickyourtrail_logo

 10000+ itineraries curated and counting

 The Tanah Lot temple is an important historical landmark in Bali that is renowned for offering some of the most stunning sea views.
 All the popular Bali trip packages have Tanah Lot in the itinerary.
 The temple is housed in a beautiful offshore location of Beraban village of Tabanan.
 The temple is frequently visited by photographers who come to capture the captivating natural atmosphere.
-While visiting this temple you can discover the traditional Balinese architectural designs and sculptures in this temple.
+While visiting this temple you can discover the traditional Balinese architectural designs and sculptures in this temple, one of the best things to do in Bali.
 Visit Tanah Lot temple for a fascinating cultural experience while marvelling at the breathtaking beauty of the natural surroundings.

 Tanah Lot Temple is an ancient Hindu pilgrimage temple and is one of the seven sea temples in Bali.
 The temple was constructed in the 16th century by Danghyang Nirartha, a famous Shaivite traveller.
 The word “Tanah Lot’ means “Land in the Sea” and the temple was established in devotion to the Balinese Sea Gods.
 The principal deity of the temple is Lord Baruna, famously known as the God of the Sea.
 According to the Balinese methodology, this historical structure was built in order to seek prosperity and peace between the land and the sea.
 One of the major attractions of the Tanah Lot temple is the Kecak dance performance, which is a fire dance depicting the scene of Hanuman destroying the Golden Lanka Kingdom in the Ramayana.
 It is one of the best places to visit in Bali to learn more about the culture and heritage of the island.